dustinc555/discord-chatbot/README.md

 # discord-chatbot
-Keras project to build a model intended for use by a Discord bot.
+Keras project to build a model intended for use by a Discord bot to talk to people.

 # Environment
 I have an amd gpu, so a docker container is provided that provides a suitable environment to utilize  an amd gpu.